 Data Highlighter

 The Data Highlighter is a tool anyone can use to help Google understand the most important information on your site.
 Using this tool, you can explore, tag, and categorize certain pieces of information as they appear on your site and customize how that data appears in searches.
-For example, you can highlight a series of upcoming events to have them stand out under specific search queries.
+For example, you can highlight a series of upcoming events to have them stand out under specific search querie’s.

 HTML Improvements

-While Google usually fights back against search engine optimizers, the HTML Improvements section is designed almost exclusively to help webmasters rank better for search queries.
+While Google usually fights back against search engine optimizers, the HTML Improvements section is designed almost exclusively to help webmasters rank better for search querie.
 Here, you’ll be able to view any recommendations Google has about the HTML of your site.
 For example, it may list any missing or duplicate title tags, and any meta descriptions that are too long or too short.
-This is an extremely useful tool for search engine optimizers trying to maximize the visibility of their site.
+This is an extremely useful tool for search engines optimizers trying to maximize the visibility of their site.

 Site Links